For more information on the financial terms used in this page, please consult the glossary.

 A share class is a type of share held by investors in a fund.
-M&G funds have different share classes, designated with letters such as A, R and I. Share classes have different levels of ongoing charges and minimum investment amounts.
+M&G OEIC funds have different share classes, designated with letters such as A, R and I. Share classes have different levels of ongoing charges and minimum investment amounts.

 Your choice of share class depends on whether you're investing on the recommendation of an adviser or not and also how much money you have to invest.